raspbernetes/k8s-cluster-installation/infrastructure/gcp/README.md

 Terraform has been successfully initialized!
 ```

+## Create K8s Cluster

-Then, provision your GKE cluster by running `terraform apply`.
+Provision your GKE cluster by running `terraform apply`.

+Note: To see what the terraform configuration will create in your GCP project you may wish to run `terraform plan`

 ```bash
 $ terraform apply